angelmarine/Coursera_Capstone/README.md

     - Potential of success
     - Appropriate location
     - Price range

 2. Analyse the effects of different factors affecting the popularity of restaurants in Itaewon.

     - Distance from subway
     - Price
     - Saturation level (how many similar cuisines are in the market)

+3. Task 1 and 2 involve these steps:
+    - Extraction and cleaning of Itaewon's facilities data using Foursquare API.
+    - Analysis on the Itaewon's market characteristics (such as saturation level and factors affecting popularity) using Pandas and visualizations.

-3. Use of visualization to discover insights on restaurants' geolocation distribution and popularity.
+4. Use of Folium map visualization to discover insights on restaurants' geolocation distribution and popularity.